 General special enrollment

 If you have a qualifying event, you may get a special enrollment period (SEP) to buy an individual health plan.
 This means you can enroll in or change your health insurance plan outside the standard open enrollment period.
-Most special enrollment periods last 60 days from the date of the qualifying event (see below).
+For some types of special enrollment events, special enrollment periods last 60 days from the date of the qualifying event (see below for examples).
+However, for the most common occurring special enrollment events, such as a loss of coverage, you may also enroll 60 days in advance of the special enrollment event.
 If you don't qualify for a SEP, you'll need to wait until the next open enrollment period.

 Note: You don't qualify for a SEP if you voluntarily cancel your health insurance or your insurer cancels you because you don't pay your premium.